QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: QED System Design

 QED's verification pipeline consists of six phases, split into two stages.
 This two-stage design addresses Failure Mode 5 (unfocused verification) by allowing each stage to focus on a specific class of checks.

 \paragraph{Stage A: Structural Verification (Phases 1--5).} Structural verification checks the proof's foundations before investing in expensive step-by-step analysis:

 \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Phase 1: Problem-statement integrity} (addresses Failure Mode 6).
-The verifier reads the original problem verbatim and compares it word-by-word against the claim the proof actually proves. \emph{Any} discrepancy---changed quantifiers, strengthened hypotheses, weakened conclusions, restricted domains, swapped conclusions and hypotheses---is an automatic failure. \item \textbf{Phase 2: Completeness and originality.} Checks that all parts of the problem are addressed and that the proof contains genuine argument (not just a literature survey or proof sketch). \item \textbf{Phase 3: Citation verification} (addresses Failure Mode 2) For every citation, the verifier independently checks: (a) the source URL resolves, (b) title and authors match, (c) the exact statement exists at the specified location, (d) the cited statement matches the source verbatim, and (e) the proof correctly applies the cited result with all conditions satisfied. \item \textbf{Phase 4: Subgoal tree validation.} The proof must declare its logical architecture as a tree of subgoals rooted at the main claim.
-The verifier checks well-formedness (no orphans, no cycles), validity of each reduction, and completeness (every subgoal resolved, every cited theorem's conditions accounted for as explicit subgoals). \item \textbf{Phase 5: Human-specified rules.} If domain experts have provided additional verification criteria, these are checked as hard requirements. \end{itemize}
+The verifier reads the original problem verbatim and compares it word-by-word against the claim the proof actually proves. \emph{Any} discrepancy---changed quantifiers, strengthened hypotheses, weakened conclusions, restricted domains, swapped conclusions and hypotheses---is an automatic failure.

+\item \textbf{Phase 2: Completeness and originality.} Checks that all parts of the problem are addressed and that the proof contains genuine argument (not just a literature survey or proof sketch).

+\item \textbf{Phase 3: Citation verification} (addresses Failure Mode 2).
+For every citation the verifier independently checks: (a) the source URL resolves, (b) title and authors match, (c) the exact statement exists at the specified location, (d) the cited statement matches the source verbatim, and (e) the proof correctly applies the cited result with all conditions satisfied.

+\item \textbf{Phase 4: Subgoal tree validation.} The proof must declare its logical architecture as a tree of subgoals rooted at the main claim.
+The verifier checks well-formedness (no orphans, no cycles), validity of each reduction, and completeness (every subgoal resolved, every cited theorem's conditions accounted for as explicit subgoals).